Why shouldn't JSONP be used?

 );

-JSONP exposes multiple vulnerabilities - it assumes excessive trust, it also further exposes CSRF (Cross-Site Request Forgery) vulnerabilities.
+JSONP opens up security holes.
+It assumes excessive trust and exposes CSRF (Cross-Site Request Forgery) vulnerabilities.

-So if not JSONP, then what can we use?
-Please review the article "What is CORS?" where a bunch of suggestions are made including the use of proxies and CORS packages.
+If not JSONP, then what?
+Check out the article “What is CORS?” where several options are covered, including proxies and CORS packages.

-For our example, we have two options to enable CORS support for our basic API server:
+For our example, we’ve got two ways to enable CORS on the API server:

 // api.js